theia-ide/sprotty/client/docs/Architecture.md

 Behaviors are interfaces that describe additional data that is attached to a `GModelElement` in order to allow some interaction pattern, e.g.

 - `Selectable`: An element can be selected
-- `Movable`: An element can be moved.
+- `Moveable`: An element can be moved.
+- `Sizeable`: An element with a width and height that can be updated

 ## Actions
 `Actions` describe a certain operation on the grpah model.
 As plain JSON objects they can be serialized and as such transported between client and server.
 In actions, model elements are referred to by ID.